B2B Buyer Persona Examples & Templates

 7 B2B Buyer Persona Examples That Actually Drive Pipeline (With Templates)

-B2B buyer personas are detailed profiles of your ideal clients based on research, data, and insights about their roles, motivations, and buying behaviors.
+B2B buyer personas are detailed profiles of your ideal clients built on research and data, capturing how roles, motivations, and buying behaviors shape every purchase decision.
 These seven practitioner-grade personas from The Starr Conspiracy target HR tech and enterprise SaaS buying committees: Strategic Visionary, Operational Optimizer, Technical Gatekeeper, Budget Guardian, End User Champion, Compliance Watchdog, and Innovation Driver.

 Dark Funnel Reality in HR Tech Buying

 Committees are forming opinions in the dark funnel before they ever talk to you.
-In enterprise HR tech deals, we typically see IT researching security requirements on partner sites, Finance downloading ROI calculators, and Legal reviewing compliance documentation, all before the first sales call.
+In enterprise HR tech deals, we typically see IT researching security requirements on partner sites, Finance downloading ROI calculators, and Legal reviewing compliance documentation well before anyone picks up the phone for a first sales call.
+By the time your team gets a meeting, opinions are already calcifying.

 If you don't publish for IT, Finance, and Legal now, you'll meet them only when they're ready to say no. Your personas must account for anonymous research behavior and peer review site influence across 6, 10 person buying committees.